Home

 Josiah Rowan

 Very little is known of his life.
-He was a veteran of the Civil War, as were his father and three of his brothers, and apparently gave his life as a result of wartime disability.
+He was a veteran of the Civil War, as were his father and three of his brothers, and he sacrificed his life for the nation as a result of a debilitating wartime illness.

-He served in the 5th Pennsylvania Infantry, and was assigned to Company D. Nothing about his actual wartime activities is known.
+He served in the Union Army during the war and was assigned to the 5th Pennsylvania Infantry, Company D. Nothing more about his actual wartime activities is known, other than that he contracted a deadly case of what his cousin Allen wrote as "Army Diarrhoea."

-Josiah is mentioned in the 1947 book, Harbaugh History (Evansville, IN), authored by Cora Bell and J.L.
+Josiah also is mentioned in the 1947 book, Harbaugh History (Evansville, IN), authored by Cora Bell and J.L.
 Cooprider.
-The volume states that he never married and that he died shortly after the war's end, on July 12, 1865.
+The volume states that he never married and that he died shortly after the war's end.

-Although his parents would have been eligible, no evidence exists to show that they ever applied to the government for a military pension as compensation for their loss.
+Although his parents would have been eligible, no evidence exists to show that they ever applied to the government for a military pension as compensation for his death.

 A Bible record containing his name and information, used by the Coopriders for their book, was in the possession of George S. Rowan of Mill Run in the mid-1940s.